 - Your resume

-- A portfolio of works you have produced during your time at Emerson (5-10 pages)
+- A portfolio of works you have produced during your time at Emerson (5-10 pages total)

 - Your Emerson transcript, which can be accessed through eCommon

-- There is no minimum GPA requirement to apply for the 4+1 program.
-However, students must have a 3.0 cumulative grade point average at the graduate level.
+- Students applying for the 4+1 program should have a strong academic record.
+If accepted, students must maintain a 3.0 cumulative grade point average at the graduate level.
 In addition, courses in which a grade below B- is earned will not be credited toward any graduate degree.
 This includes courses taken at the graduate level while enrolled as an undergraduate student.

 To apply, you will need to create an account in the Graduate Admission Portal, fill out the online application form, and upload the documents listed above.